 Curatorial Studies not only encourages participants to develop their curatorial practice through the making of exhibitions, publications, and events—with a final collective project acting as a culmination point (‘Graduation Project’) – it also pays attention to the history and theory of exhibitions.
 Through a mix of lectures, seminars, workshops and independent research, students become conversant with the most up-to-date debates within the contemporary curatorial field, particularly as these intersect with social, political, and ethical issues.

 If you wish to enrol for the Curatorial Studies postgraduate programme, please submit the necessary documents to be invited to the orientation interview (see application guidelines below).
-Two interview rounds are organised per academic year.
-The dates for the academic year 2023-24 will be communicated in the Fall of 2023.

 - Consult the admission requirements.

 - Register for an admission test or orientation interview via webreg.hogent.be.

 - You will be notified about the interview details in due time